p2105p/p2105p/README.md

-Hi, I'm Paolo.

-I’m hobbist programmer interested in Rhinoceros 3D programming
+Hi, I'm Paolo, hobbist programmer interested in Rhinoceros 3D programming

 I’m currently learning C# - Python - Javascript

-mail: paolodebortol@gmail.com
+if you have ideas or suggestions feel free to contact me: paolodebortol@gmail.com